GEP 280 Foundations in Environmental Data Analysis Syllabus

 Attendance and Excused Absences

-If you miss class due to an unexcused absence, you will will not receive credit for any synchronous classwork that day.
+If you miss class due to an unexcused absence, you will will not receive credit for any work due in class that day.
 If you have an excused absence, we'll arrange an extension for those in-class assignments.

 To submit a request for an excused absence, please fill out this Excused Absence Form.
 The form asks for a brief and compelling reason for the absence but you do not need to reveal any personal, sensitive, or medical information.